RocketDerp/April14_2025/Important/Drafts/Booby_Trapped_Reality.md

 # Booby-Trapped Reality

+Living in a society where neighbors and friends trick and outsmart you or labor in advance to create illusions or exploit traditions and expectations.
+Terrorism cultures where people know you will be attending Church on Sunday or Mosque on Friday or a music concert and set bombs or gun attacks.
+Examples: [Manchester](https://en.wikipedia.org/wiki/Manchester_Arena_bombing), [Moscow](https://en.wikipedia.org/wiki/Crocus_City_Hall_attack), [Orlando](https://en.wikipedia.org/wiki/Pulse_nightclub_shooting), [Paris](https://en.wikipedia.org/wiki/November_2015_Paris_attacks).

+Information manipulation or using doctorates of psychology like [Dr. Abraham Brill in New York City](https://en.wikipedia.org/wiki/Torches_of_Freedom) to manipulate consumers or others into self-harm for profit or other motivation.

 September 9, 2014 The Alantic published on the World Wide Web an article titled ["Russia and the Menace of Unreality"](https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/).
 I did not discover this article or the author until late year 2015.

+&nbsp;

 ## The Selling-Out to Unreality

 The telvision show ["The Apprentice"](https://www.youtube.com/watch?v=uShLa9e89vc) failed in Russia.
 A television producer hired to expand unreality shows, politics is scripted reality show.

+&nbsp;

 ## Levant Religions